Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review

-In power systems, there are tasks that need hard time constraints for the system-wide operation.
+In power systems, some tasks need hard time constraints for the system-wide operation.
 This is a complicated problem since it needs to achieve satisfying performance in time scale, stability, and economics.
-But, the traditional model-based control and optimization approaches do not have the capability of modeling the complex system dynamics precisely, losing accommodation of distributed renewable generations, and slow response to sudden events and disturbances \cite{ernst2004rlpowe}.
-Recently, the DRL approaches are widely used for electric vehicle scheduling, demand response, load frequency control, emergency control, topology optimization, etc. A review of the DRL-based power system control and operation is summarized in \cite{zhang2018drps}.
+However, the traditional model-based control and optimization approaches do not have the capability of modeling the complex system dynamics precisely, losing accommodation of distributed renewable generations, and slow response to sudden events and disturbances \cite{ernst2004rlpowe}.
+Recently, the DRL approaches have been widely used for electric vehicle scheduling, demand response, load frequency control, emergency control, topology optimization, etc. A review of the DRL-based power system control and operation can be found in \cite{zhang2018drps}.

 As a time-series process, the power system control problem can be modeled as a decision-making process based on the Markov decision process \cite{zhang2019drlpsapp}.
 The system operation and control are usually formulated as \cite{chen2021safedrl}: